Find Your Zen, No Passport Required, at These 8 Meditation Retreats

 5. Spirit Rock Meditation Center

-Less than an hour outside of San Francisco, Spirit Rock nonetheless feels worlds away from any metropolitan hustle and bustle on its 411 acres of quiet, hilly countryside in West Marin.
+Despite being less than an hour outside of San Francisco, just across the Golden Gate Bridge in Marin County, Spirit Rock seems worlds away from any metropolitan hustle and bustle on its 411 acres of quiet, hilly countryside.
 The primary meditative practice here is a mindful Vipassana, or insight meditation, which is rooted in the Theravada tradition.
 The teachings at Spirit Rock also draw on other practices, including mindfulness through breathing and loving-kindness meditation, which focuses on compassion.
-There’s something for everyone here, whether you’re looking to dip your toe into a two-hour class or commit to a silent retreat.
+All levels are welcome here, whether you’re looking to dip your toe into a two-hour drop-in group or commit to a silent retreat.
+The center also offers classes online.

 6. Insight Meditation Society

 Set in the peaceful central Massachusetts countryside about 90 minutes from Boston, the Insight Meditation Society teaches awareness and compassion through Vipassana and loving-kindness meditations.
-The wooded campus consists of two facilities—the Retreat Center, which offers more than 30 courses that generally last seven to nine days, and the Forest Refuge, which welcomes experienced meditators on longer retreats.
-Guests spend their days on these silent courses alternating sitting and walking meditations, enjoying vegetarian meals, and sleeping in simple single rooms.
+The wooded campus consists of two facilities: the Retreat Center, which offers more than 30 courses that range from a weekend to three months, and the Forest Refuge, which welcomes experienced meditators (who’ve completed a minimum of six weeks in past structured retreats) for as much as a year or more.
+Guests spend their days in silent practice, alternating sitting and walking meditations, enjoying vegetarian meals, and sleeping in simple single rooms.

 Pair meditation with yoga or an Ayurvedic experience at the Art of Living Retreat Center in North Carolina.